ibm-cloud-docs/security-compliance/credentials.md

 | Cloud Object Storage | Writer |
 {: caption="Table 2.
 Additional required permissions" caption-side="top"}

+If you enable a control that measures a specific number of days, it is monitored by using Activity Tracker.
+You must create a new credential using Activity Tracker's GUID and Service_key as the username and password.
+Then, map the credential to a specific collector by using the format AT=resource_guid.
+{: note}

 ## Mapping credentials to a scope
 {: #map-credentials}